Debian: Numbering scheme

-The numbering scheme for the point releases up to Debian 4.0 was to include the letter r (for revision) after the main version number and then the number of the point release; for example, the latest point release of version 4.0 is 4.0r9.
+stable and oldstable get minor updates, called point releases.
+The numbering scheme for the point releases up to Debian 4.0 "Etch" was to include the letter r (for revision) after the main version number and then the number of the point release; for example, the latest point release of version 4.0 is 4.0r9.
 This scheme was chosen because a new dotted version would make the old one look obsolete and vendors would have trouble selling their CDs.

-From Debian 5.0, the numbering scheme of point releases was changed, conforming to the GNU version numbering standard; the first point release of Debian 5.0 was 5.0.1 instead of 5.0r1.
-The numbering scheme was once again changed for the first Debian 7 update, which was version 7.1.
-The r scheme is no longer in use, but point release announcements include a note about not throwing away old CDs.
+From Debian 5.0 "Lenny", the numbering scheme of point releases was changed, conforming to the GNU version numbering standard; the first point release of Debian 5.0 was 5.0.1 instead of 5.0r1.
+The numbering scheme was once again changed for the first Debian 7 "Wheezy" update, which was version 7.1.
+The r scheme is no longer in use, but point release announcements include a note about not throwing away old installation media.